-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, expanding its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand economic shocks.
-However, banks that are losing money have less ability to do those things.
+A bank's profitability has an effect on its safety and soundness.
+A bank can retain its earnings, boosting its capital buffer, or use them to deal with problematic loans, likely making the bank more resilient in times of trouble.
+Obviously, banks that are losing money have less ability to do those things.

-On Bankrate's earnings test, River Valley Bank scored 24 out of a possible 30, beating out the national average of 16.06.
+River Valley Bank scored 24 out of a possible 30 on Bankrate's test of earnings, above the national average of 15.12.

-One important measure of a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by total equity.
-The most recent annualized quarterly return on equity for River Valley Bank was 15.57 percent, above the national average of 8.10 percent.
+One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity.
+River Valley Bank's most recent annualized quarterly return on equity was 15.57 percent, above the national average of 8.10 percent.

-The bank recorded net income of $17.7 million on total equity of $116.6 million for the twelve months ended December 31, 2017.
+For the twelve months ended December 31, 2017, the bank recorded net income of $17.7 million on total equity of $116.6 million.
 The bank had an annualized return on average assets, or ROA, of 1.47 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.